oppia/oppia-android/Oppia-Bazel-Setup-Instructions.md

 ```sh
 sudo apt install openjdk-8-jdk
 ```
-   You can confirm that this is set up using the command `java -version`, which should result in three lines being printed out, showing "openjdk version "1.8.0_292".
+   You can confirm that this is set up using the command `java -version`, which should result in three lines being printed out with the first one showing "openjdk version "1.8.0_292".

 3. Ensure that your `ANDROID_HOME` environment variable is set to the location of your Android SDK.
 To do this, find the path to the installed SDK using Android Studio’s SDK Manager (install SDK 28).
 Assuming the SDK is installed to default locations, you can use the following commands to set the `ANDROID_HOME` variable:<br>
     - Linux: `export ANDROID_HOME=$HOME/Android/Sdk/`<br>